seantanty/nonogram/README.md

 ### Project Objective
 ***
-This project is served as the 2nd project of Web Development course. \
+This project is served as the 2nd project of Web Development course.
-It aims to create a backend application with Node + Express + Mongo and HTML5.\
+It aims to create a backend application with Node + Express + Mongo and HTML5.
-It should contains at least two web pages, at least 2 Mongo Collections and 1 form for interactions.\
+It should contains at least two web pages, at least 2 Mongo Collections and 1 form for interactions.
 And the app is deployed by Heroku.

-This project is able to play different sizes of nogograms(aka Japanese Puzzles, Kare Karala!).\
+This project is able to play different sizes of nogograms(aka Japanese Puzzles, Kare Karala!).
-It has functions including puzzle play, user register, login, leaderboards display and search puzzle/leaderboard by id.\
+It has functions including puzzle play, user register, login, leaderboards display and search puzzle/leaderboard by id.
 All of them need interactions between frondend and backend, such as saving records to, and search a puzzle by puzzle id from database.
-From the project, we learn to design app functionaities, develop web pages and interactions between frontend and backend accordingly.
+From the project, we learn to design app functionaities, develpoment web pages and interactions between frontend and backend accordingly.

 ### Screenshots
 ***